 Section D.8 of the BEPS Action 13 Report encourages tax administrations to take all reasonable steps to ensure that there is no public disclosure of confidential information (trade secrets, scientific secrets, etc.) and other commercially sensitive information that will be part of transfer pricing documentation.
-A relatively small number of countries including Australia, Finland, Norway and Sweden provide for public disclosure of certain tax return data in relation to (large) corporations.
-In most cases, only high-level tax data is made available, e.g. total taxable income and taxes paid, rather than detailed disclosures or breakdowns of income and expenses.
+A relatively small number of countries including Australia, Finland, Japan, Norway and Sweden provide for public disclosure of certain tax return data in relation to (large) corporations.
+In most cases, only high-level tax data is made available, e.g. total taxable income and tax paid, rather than detailed disclosures or break-downs of income and deduction amounts.